Classical Simulation of Variational Quantum Classifiers using Tensor Rings: Evaluations

 \subsection{Discussion}

 The overall results are summarized in Table \ref{tab:results}.
-We observe a general pattern of increasing classification accuracy with the increasing number of qubits since a larger number of qubits indicate a larger Hilbert space to parametrize the input data.
-We also notice that in the case of IRIS dataset, the tensor ring parametrized VQC significantly outperforms the vanilla implementation of VQC with full quantum state information owing to the additional non-linearity induced by the truncated singular value decomposition over the two qubit gate transformations.
-The tensor ring approximation also offers improved training speed as compared to the standard VQC due to linear complexity, which was observed in our evaluations for 8 qubits.
-In order to observe the effect of tensor ring rank on the performance of VQCs, a series of experiments using various ranks are conducted with 8-qubit circuit architectures whose results are presented in Table \ref{tab:ranktable} and a comparison is illustrated in Figure \ref{fig:rank}.
-It is to be noted that the accuracy does not change significantly with an increasing TR rank indicating that a considerable compression can be achieved (as seen in the number of TR parameters) without losing out on the performance.
+We found $4$ and $8$ to be the optimal number of qubits for performance for the given datasets.
+Increasing further to $16$ qubits led to a drastic reduction in the accuracy for both the proposed method and the benchmark possibly due to overparametrization.
+In most cases, the tensor ring parametrized VQC performs comparably or outperforms the implementation of MPS-VQC on Qiskit with full quantum state information owing to the cyclic structure and the additional non-linearity induced by the truncated singular value decomposition over the two qubit gate transformations.
+In order to observe the effect of tensor ring rank on the performance of VQCs, a series of experiments using various ranks are conducted with 4 qubit and 2 layer circuit architectures with reduced MNIST data whose results are illustrated in Figure \ref{fig:mnist2}.
+It is to be noted that the accuracy does not change significantly with an increasing TR rank indicating that a considerable compression can be achieved using smaller ranks without losing out on the performance.
+We also plot the average iteration times (an iteration involves a forward pass and parameter optimization for a given batch size) with respect to the number of qubits and circuit layers in \ref{fig:mnist3} to demonstrate the linear complexity of the TRVQCs.